A community of parents and caregivers who come together to share advice, struggles, and the joys of caring for our family members with special needs

 Help a Child with a Disability and their Family

 Would you be willing to make a difference in the life of a child with a disability and their family?
-Parents and advocates from Church of the Nativity, Church of the Ascension and St. Michael the Archangel Parish are joining forces to provide families who have a child with disability a break from caregiving.
+Parents and advocates from across the Archdiocese are working with the special needs office to provide families who have a child with disability a break from caregiving.
 We need your help with this most needed outreach.

 Contact Us